-GHB (BD) might cause sleepiness and drowsiness.
-Medications that cause sleepiness and drowsiness are called sedatives.
-Taking GHB along with sedative medications might cause serious side effects.
-Do not take GHB if you are taking sedative medications.<br><nb>Some of these sedative medications include clonazepam (Klonopin), diazepam (Valium), lorazepam (Ativan), and others.
+Some medications for pain can cause sleepiness and drowsiness.
+GHB might also cause sleepiness and drowsiness.
+Taking GHB along with some medications for pain might cause severe side effects.
+Do not take GHB if you are taking medications for pain.

 Be cautious with this combination

 - For excessive daytime sleepiness (narcolepsy): A dose of 25 mg/kg at bedtime, repeated 3 hours later, or a total of with sedative properties.